The Hampton Sisters: Jazz performers

 During World War II the family band took a temporary break, but the four Hampton sisters formed a short-lived quartet called The Hamptonians and later performed as the Hampton Sisters in local clubs.
 When their father retired in 1945 and their oldest brother, Duke, took over as leader of the family band, the sisters joined his fourteen-piece orchestra.
 In addition to the Hampton siblings, Duke Hampton's swing band included several well-known Indianapolis jazz musicians, such as Alonzo "Pookie" Johnson and Bill Penick on saxophone, trombonist-bass player Eugene Fowlkes, and drummers Sonny Johnson, Dick Dickerson, and Thomas Whitted.
-According to an later interview with Virtue Hampton, who married Whitted, each member of the group had a role and no one was singled out as the star.
+According to a later interview with Virtue Hampton, who married Whitted, each member of the group had a role and no one was singled out as the star.

 In May 1952, after Duke Hampton's band was among the winners of a Pittsburgh Courier popularity poll of its readers, the Hampton siblings performed in concert at New York City's Carnegie Hall on the same bill as the Lionel Hampton band, the Nat King Cole Trio, and singer Billy Eckstein.
 During the concert the Hamptons performed "The Push, " which was written by their brother, "Lucky" Hampton.
 Duke Hampton's band later returned to New York to perform at Harlem's Apollo Theater and the Savoy Ballroom.

 In addition to touring, the Hamptons performed as the house band in Indianapolis nightclubs, such as Cotton Club and the Sunset Terrace along Indiana Avenue, the center of the city's jazz scene and the entertainment hub of the city's African-American community.
 They also played a long-term engagement at a North Meridian Street club that was known under various names including Stein's, Nick and Jerry's, and Jim and Hy's.
 Duke Hampton's band continued to tour the United States and later became the house band at the Cotton Club in Cincinnati, Ohio.
 When the group was not on tour, the Hampton family home in Indianapolis served as a gathering place for local jazz musicians who came to rehearse with the band.
 As David Baker, a former Indiana University jazz studies professor explained, "These siblings dominated the music scene on the Avenue in the 1940s and '50s."